 Many charming villages bordering the Loire: Saint-Florent-le-old, le Thoureil, Montsoreau, or Candes-Saint-Martin are undoubtedly among the most beautiful villages on the banks of the Loire, which combine charm of medieval alleys, brightness of Tufa, preserved authenticity and exceptional natural setting.
 Sometimes facing the last wild river in Europe, the troglodyte cities are also numerous in the Loire valley.
 Those of the Goupillères near Azay-le-Rideau or the Perrières in gifted-la-Fontaine, the sculpted, stone and light in Saint-Hilaire-Saint-Florent, or the village of Rocheménier are essentials of the kind not to be missed of Visit.

 The identity of the Loire Valley has also been built around Typical flavors and local know-how : Goat cheese, rillons, saffron, fouaces rabelaisiennes and Pears typed in Touraine, mushrooms of Paris, rillauds, fouées, apples typed, cream and soufflé on Cointreau side Angevin.
 The Loire fish are of course often on the menu, pike, Sander and Eel in particular.
-As much as for its castles, the Loire Valley is celebrated for its wines: along the longest road of vineyards in France follow the appellations of Côtees du Loir, Vouvray, Touraine, Chinon, Bourgueil, Saint-Nicolas-de-Bourgueil, Saumur, Rosé d’anjou, Crémant de Loire, côtees du Layon, Cabernet d’anjou or Anjou Gamay.
+As much as for its castles, the Val de Loire is celebrated for its wines: along the longest road of vineyards in France follow the appellations of Côtees du Loir, Vouvray, Touraine, Chinon, Bourgueil, Saint-Nicolas-de-Bourgueil, Saumur, Rosé d’anjou, Crémant de Loire, côtees du Layon, Cabernet d’anjou or Anjou Gamay.

 Enjoy visits to vineyards and wine Cellars, but also to champignonnieres !